Read latest blog postings about the PRSA 2012 International Conference in San Francisco.

 I’m not the type to bask in the sun and deal with winter once it arrives; in fact, I’ve found that the sun’s warmth is all the more enjoyable knowing there’s a plan in place for my firm’s and our clients’ winters.
 I’ve found that the following steps have helped us prepare even our fastest-moving clients for the inevitable change in seasons, whenever that may occur:

-Tags: 2012 International Conference: The Future Starts Now, Corporate Communications and Public Relations, Crisis Communications, measurement, prsa conferences, PRSA International Conference, Relationship & Reputation Management, Research & Evaluation, Strategic Planning, Techniques & Tactics, Trends
+Tags: #PRSAICON, Corporate Communications and Public Relations, Crisis Communications, measurement, Professional Development and Training, PRSA International Conference, Relationship & Reputation Management, Research & Evaluation, strategic plan, techniques and tactics, Trends

 We live in a hyperconnected world that moves forward into new realms every minute — like augmented virtual reality for business uses being explored on Georgia Institute of Technology’s campus in Atlanta, and that means even more consumption of news and data of all kinds, synthesized and scrubbed for your viewing.
 Hyperconnected is often described as a term for “people who feel they need to communicate virtually — via email, mobile phone or text — 24 hours a day.”
 Several recent research findings have shown that some hyperconnected individuals may even wake up during the night to check whether or not they have been contacted.
 Companies like Ericsson have predicted that connected devices could outnumber connected people by a ratio of six to one by 2020, and the scramble to make sense of that shows up in sociology discussions.